 Several studies have applied classification techniques to different aspects of the near-Earth space environment.
 Supervised classification has been extensively used for the detection and classification of specific processes or regions.
-An incomplete list of recent examples includes the detection and classification of magnetospheric Ultra Low Frequency Waves (Balasis et al., 2019), the detection of quasi-parallel and quasi-perpendicular magnetosheath jets (Raptis et al., 2020), and the detection of magnetopause crossings (Argall et al., 2020).
-Supervised techniques have also been used for the classification of "large scale" geospace regions, such as the solar wind, the magnetosheath, the magnetosphere and ion foreshock in Olshevsky et al. (2019), the solar wind, ion foreshock, bow shock, magnetosheath, magnetopause, boundary layer, magnetosphere, plasma sheet plasma sheet boundary layer, lobe in Breuillard et al. (2020), magnetosphere, magnetosheath and solar wind in MMS data in Nguyen et al. (2019); da Silva et al. (2020).
-In the context of kinetic physics, Bakrania et al. (2020) have applied dimensionality reduction and unsupervised clustering methods to the magnetotail electron distribution in pitch angle and energy space, and have identified eight distinct groups of distributions, related to different plasma dynamics.
+An incomplete list of recent examples includes the detection and classification of magnetospheric ultra-low frequency waves (Balasis et al., 2019), the detection of quasi-parallel and quasi-perpendicular magnetosheath jets (Raptis et al., 2020), and the detection of magnetopause crossings (Argall et al., 2020).
+Supervised techniques have also been used for the classification of large-scale geospace regions, such as the solar wind, the magnetosheath, the magnetosphere, and ion foreshock in Olshevsky et al. (2019), the solar wind, ion foreshock, bow shock, magnetosheath, magnetopause, boundary layer, magnetosphere, plasma sheet, plasma sheet boundary layer, and lobe in Breuillard et al. (2020), and magnetosphere, magnetosheath, and solar wind in MMS data in Nguyen et al. (2019); da Silva et al. (2020).
+In the context of kinetic physics, Bakrania et al. (2020) have applied dimensionality reduction and unsupervised clustering methods to the magnetotail electron distribution in pitch angle and energy space and have identified eight distinct groups of distributions related to different plasma dynamics.

 Almost all the magnetospheric classification studies mentioned above use supervised classification methods.
 Supervised classification relies on the previous knowledge and input of human experts.
-The accuracy of these methods comes from the use of known correlations between inputs and the corresponding output classes, presented to the algorithm during the training phase.
+The accuracy of these methods comes from the use of known correlations between inputs and the corresponding output classes presented to the algorithm during the training phase.
 Supervised classification is sometimes made unpractical by the need to label large amounts of data for the training phase.
-In magnetospheric studies this is often less of an issue due to the widespread availability of labelled magnetospheric data sets such as, for example, data tagged by the MMS "Scientist In The Loop" (Argall et al., 2020).
-However, the personal biases of the particular scientist labelling the data limits the ability of the algorithms to detect new and previously unknown pattern in the data.
+In magnetospheric studies, this is often less of an issue due to the widespread availability of labeled magnetospheric data sets such as, for example, data tagged by the MMS "scientist in the loop" (Argall et al., 2020).
+However, the personal biases of the particular scientist labeling the data limit the ability of the algorithms to detect new and previously unknown patterns in the data.

-On the other hand, unsupervised machine learning models can discern patterns in large amounts of unlabeled data without human intervention, and the associated biases.
+On the other hand, unsupervised machine learning models can discern patterns in large amounts of unlabeled data without human intervention and the associated biases.
 Clustering techniques separate data points into groups that share similar properties.
 Each cluster is represented by a mean value or by a centroid point.
-A good clustering technique will produce a set of centroids with a distribution in data space that resembles closely the data distribution of the full data set.
-This allows to differentiate groups of points in the data space and to identify dense distributions.
-Unsupervised methods are particularly useful to discover data patterns in very large data sets composed of multidimensional (i.e., characterized by multiple variables) properties, without having any kind of input from human experts.
-This is an unbiased, automatic, approach to discover hidden information in large simulation and observation data sets.
-In other words, while supervised ML can be useful in applying known methods to a broader set of data, unsupervised ML holds the promise of achieving true discovery or new insight.
+A good clustering technique will produce a set of centroids with a distribution in data space that closely resembles the data distribution of the full data set.
+This allows us to differentiate groups of points in the data space and to identify dense distributions.
+Unsupervised methods are particularly useful for discovering data patterns in very large data sets composed of multidimensional (i.e., characterized by multiple variables) properties, without having any kind of input from human experts.
+This is an unbiased, automatic approach to discover hidden information in large simulation and observation data sets.
+In other words, while supervised ML can be useful for applying known methods to a broader set of data, unsupervised ML holds the promise of achieving a true discovery or new insight.

-Here, we explore an unsupervised classification method for simulated magnetospheric data points based on Self Organizing Maps (SOMs).
+Here, we explore an unsupervised classification method for simulated magnetospheric data points based on self-organizing maps (SOMs).
 Simulated data points are used to train a SOM, whose nodes are then clustered into an optimal number of classes.
 A posteriori, we try to map these classes to recognizable magnetospheric regions.